TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          evaluate to TRUE for the file to be included.
 If they do not evaluate to TRUE, the file will not be included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

-         .. deprecated:: 11.5
-            The option to use the @import syntax for including external CSS files through TypoScript has been deprecated.
-It is recommended to use the :html:`<link>` tag or instead create an inline CSS entry with TypoScript to load a file with the `@import` syntax.

-         **import**: If set (boolean) then the @import way of including a stylesheet is used instead of :html:`<link>`

          **media**: Setting the media attribute of the :html:`<style>` tag.